 Recognize successes - Celebrating milestones and other successes along the way helps employees see that leaders are paying attention and that progress is being made.

 Display empathy - Leaders can demonstrate empathy and understanding by continuing to support employees and listening to their concerns with compassion.

 Provide regular updates - Providing regular status updates in team meetings keeps the vision of the change initiative top of mind and allows individuals to see and hear about progress.

 There are also useful measurement and reinforcement tools that can help deepen the impact of your change initiative and keep the momentum going.
 Surveys, assessments, or scorecards can help to gauge employee mindset about change as well as measure behavior during and after the change initiative.
 These tools can help you accurately evaluate the success of your change management efforts and pinpoint areas that still require some work.

-Rethink Change Management by Focusing on People
+Organizational Change Management Requires a Focus on People

 Successful organizational change management starts with people—how leaders manage change and help others obtain the tools, knowledge, and commitment to embrace it.
 Effectively leading change requires more than changing a process, implementing a new one, or bringing new technology into the workplace.
 For people to adopt those processes and tools, there needs to be an early focus on helping individuals understand why change is happening, the benefits of changing, and how these new processes and tools will support their success.